dmc1778/BenchmarkingDL/README.md

-# Evaluating Deep Learning Fuzzers: A Comprehensive Benchmarking Study - IEEE Security and Privacy 2024
+# Evaluating Deep Learning Fuzzers: A Comprehensive Benchmarking Study - ICSE 2025
-This is the artifact of the research paper, Evaluating Deep Learning Fuzzers: A Comprehensive Benchmarking Study, submitted to IEEE Security and Privacy 2024.
+This is the artifact of the research paper, Evaluating Deep Learning Fuzzers: A Comprehensive Benchmarking Study, submitted International Conference on Software Enginweering 2025.

 Please note that we have taken careful steps to protect the anonymity of the replication package.